haihala/whoops-all-grapplers/docs/tasks/before_locals_test/before_locals_test.md

 - Go through [chore list](/docs/tasks/chore_tracker.md)
 - Rebalance for a best of five rounds
+  - Remove loss bonus build-up
+  - Add a mechanic where each round gives slightly more
+  - Make sure game ends after 3 wins
   - Make sure the players can buy a bunch of stuff round 1
-  - Adjust loss penalty built-up
-    - First loss is notably less
-    - Second loss is basically equal
-    - Third loss is slightly more
 - Quick round over the items
   - Costs make sense
   - Effects make sense